Canon 60D vs Leica M10

 It is notable that the M10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 60D does not offer wifi capability.
+In contrast, the 60D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 60D (unlike the M10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The M10 is a recent model that features in the current product line-up of Leica.
-In contrast, the 60D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 60D was succeeded by the Canon 70D.
+Both the 60D and the M10 have been discontinued, but can regularly be found used on ebay.
+The 60D was replaced by the Canon 70D, while the M10 was followed by the Leica M11.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.